 Travel figures prominently in goals for the New Year as well as working to stay physically fit.

-Melissa asks, “Fun?
+Melissa asked, “Fun?
 My family is going to the U.S. Virgin Islands in February and also thinking about a trip to London later this year to see friends (depending how my 3-year old does on the plane to the USVI).
 Personal?
 I have a list but I’m thinking about starting Bikram or hot yoga.
 I really need more quiet time!”

-Allison Cantonis, a retired lawyer in Clearwater, Florida, plans to visit six new countries.
+Allison Cantonis, a retired lawyer in Clearwater, Florida, planned to visit six new countries.
 “We have a SE Asia Cruise planned for March which will us get to four of those,” she said.
 “I’d also like to continue developing my bridge acumen and begin taking piano lessons after a 50 year hiatus!!”
 She joins another responder who also wants to learn to play the piano.

 Lou had a string of personal goals.
 We didn’t want to leave any out.
 Here they are: “Remembering that our health is our number one priority — have lost too many friends and others having health issues; enjoying life and making more time for friends; hugging my dog, Presto, every day.
 Just doing it — an invitation, an opportunity, I plan to go for it; refurbishing my kitchen so I can entertain and cook in New York; going to Paris every chance I get; being the best grandmother for the sweetest girl there is!”